Alternative Cooking Method To Traditional Veal Saltimbocca

 In the traditional fabrication method, two sage leaves are placed on a veal cutlet overlaid by a slice of prosciutto.
 A long wooden skewer is then threaded through to hold the veal and its toppings in place.
 This packet is then sautéed.

 I have two problems with this method.
 First, skewers are always awkward.
 It's a somewhat tedious procedure to ensure they are correctly threaded.
 The skewer must adequately penetrate each ingredient to hold it in place and in such a manner that the entire packet lays flat so it cooks uniformly.

-My second issue is that sage is not dispersed evenly.
-The cutlets are obviously larger than two leaves of sage.
+My second issue is that sage is dispersed sparingly.
+The cutlets are more significant than two leaves of sage.
 This results in a gastronomic mood swing.
 Some mouthfuls will be devoid of the herb, while others will be inundated.

 Pound the cutlets thoroughly so they are nice and thin.
 Season them with salt and pepper.
 Easy on the salt since the prosciutto is salty.
 Sprinkle the sage evenly on the cutlets.
 Top with the prosciutto and Fontina cheese, fold the cutlet in half and then pound it again.

-Remember, when pounding meat, always use the smooth side of the mallet and cover it with a sheet of plastic wrap.
+Remember, when pounding meat, always use the smooth side of the mallet and cover it with plastic wrap.
 This inhibits the tearing of the meat and prevents the jettisoning of errant projectiles all over your kitchen.